The pluricomplex Poisson kernel for convex finite type domains: Introduction

 \subsection{Convex domains of finite type}

 In this paper we study the pluricomplex Poisson kernel on bounded convex domains $D\subset \C^n$ of finite D'Angelo type.
+If a domain is convex with a $C^\infty$-smooth boundary, McNeal \cite{mcneal}(see also \cite{BS}) showed that the D'Angelo finite type condition is equivalent to the finite line-type condition, {\sl i.e.}, the order of contact of the boundary with complex affine lines is bounded from above on $\partial D$.
 The boundedness assumption is not essential in most of our results, as we only need to assume that $D$ does not contain any complex line.
 Moreover we need to assume the finite type condition only locally around a point.
 For the sake of clarity we will ignore this technical issue in these paragraphs.

-Domains of finite type play a central role in higher-dimensional complex analysis.
-They can be characterised as the domains where the $\bar\partial$-Neumann problem admits subelliptic estimates (see \cite{Kohn, Diederich-Fornaess, Catlin}).
-If a domain is convex with a $C^\infty$-smooth boundary, McNeal (see also \cite{BS}) showed that the D'Angelo finite type condition is equivalent to the finite line-type condition, {\sl i.e.}, the order of contact of the boundary with complex affine lines is bounded from above on $\partial D$.

-The convexity assumption offers several technical advantages.
-Indeed, on bounded convex domains of finite type the Kobayashi distance $k_D$ is complete, and Zimmer \cite{Zim} proved that such domains are Gromov hyperbolic w.r.t. $k_D$.
-Moreover, a very effective scaling technique is available on such domains (see \cite{Gauss,Zim,GausZim}).
-Our approach is completely new and is based on the above tools, together with the results on strong asymptoticity of curves obtained in \cite{Arosio-Fiacchi} by the first and third author (see also \cite{AFGG}).
-We say that two curves in $D$ with endpoint $\xi\in\partial D$ are {\it strongly asymptotic} if, suitably reparametrized, their Kobayashi distance goes to 0 as they approach $\xi$.
+{ Our approach is completely new and is based on the results on strong asymptoticity of curves obtained in \cite{Arosio-Fiacchi} by the first and third authors (see also \cite{AFGG}).} We say that two curves in $D$ with endpoint $\xi\in\partial D$ are {\it strongly asymptotic} if, suitably reparametrized, their Kobayashi distance goes to 0 as they approach $\xi$.
 It is proved in \cite{Arosio-Fiacchi, AFGG} that complex geodesics with endpoint $\xi$ are strongly asymptotic, and as a consequence one can prove the existence of the horofunction $h_{\xi,p}$.
 Notice that Abate--Venturini's proof of \eqref{abate-venturini-intro} is not applicable since no regularity results are known for the Green function $G_w$ in the finite type case.

 We now sketch the construction of the function $\Omega_\xi$.
 In contrast with what happens in the strongly convex case, a complex geodesic $\varphi$ with endpoint $\xi$ may approach $\xi$ (complex) tangentially, and the derivative $\varphi'(1)$ may not exist.
 However, it is proved in \cite{Arosio-Fiacchi, AFGG} that the non-tangential limit of the normal component of the derivative always exists and is a positive real number.
 Indeed, if $n_\xi$ denotes the outer normal vector at $\xi$, we have